danielzlatanov/danielzlatanov/README.md

 <div align="center">

-⚙️ I'm all about making slick user experiences, especially with **Angular**.
+⚙️ I'm all about creating smooth user experiences, especially with **Angular**.

 👨‍💻 Currently expanding my skills in **Angular**, **Tailwind** and exploring **React**.